Skip to content

 git clone https://github.com/gnmyt/myspeed.git . #(4)

-npm install #(5)
+deno install #(5)

 cd client && npm install && npm run build && cd .. && mv client/build . #(6)

-2. this step installs the latest version of NodeJS.
+2. This step installs the Deno runtime.

-3. now create the folder where you want to install MySpeed.
+3. Now create the folder where you want to install MySpeed.
 In this case this is the folder /opt/myspeed.

-4. clone the MySpeed repository to get access to the code.
+4. Clone the MySpeed repository to get access to the code.

-5. now install all dependencies of the server.
+5. Now install all dependencies of the server.

-6. now compile the interface of MySpeed and move it to the folder where MySpeed can read it.
+6. Now compile the interface of MySpeed and move it to the folder where MySpeed can read it.

-7. now start MySpeed.
+7. Now start MySpeed.
 MySpeed is now accessible on port 5216.
 If you plan to run MySpeed in the background, see the guide below.

 Install MySpeed 24/7